Health Care: COVID-19

 - Contact the local Medical Reserve Corps (MRC) coordinator.

 - Explore emergency management options through your county.

-- If all the options listed above have been exhausted, contact the State Healthcare Coordination Center Minnesota Healthcare Resource Call Center at 1-833-454-0149 (toll free) or 651-201-3970 (local).
-See the "Options for health care workers with confirmed COVID-19" section below for additional information.
+- If all the options listed above have been exhausted, contact the Long-term Care Battle Plan Crisis Staffing Line at 1-833-454-0149 (toll free) or 651-201-3970 (local).
+Refer to the "Options for health care workers with confirmed COVID-19" section below for additional information.

 Options for quarantined health care workers